Patti Scialfa: Early life and education

 Scialfa grew up in Deal, New Jersey, on the Jersey Shore.
-She was the middle child of Joseph Scialfa and Patricia (née Morris) Scialfa.
-Her father was of Sicilian ancestry and her mother is Irish; from Belfast, Northern Ireland.
+She was the middle child of Patricia (née Morris) Scialfa and Joseph Scialfa.
+Her mother is Irish; from Belfast, Northern Ireland.
+Her father was of Sicilian ancestry.
 She also has half-siblings from her father's second marriage.
 Her father was a successful local entrepreneur, who started a television store and became a real estate developer.
 Scialfa began writing songs at an early age.

 She attended Asbury Park High School, where she graduated in 1971.
 Following high school, she first began working as a back-up singer for New Jersey bar bands.

 She began college at the University of Miami's jazz conservatory at the Frost School of Music, and later transferred to New York University, where she earned an undergraduate degree in music.

 In 1994, she told Lear's magazine that she had little talent for anything but music and that she attended college as a way to further her ambitions as a performer while also satisfying parental expectations.